Experimentation

 This broadcast has 120+ minutes of keynotes, interviews and winners

-Case submission deadline was March 31st, 10 pm UTC.The 2025 jury was looking for inspirational stories on (your) growth in experimentation maturity.
-It's not about the current level of experimentation; we nominate and award for the growth steps that have been taken in the past 12 months.See our about page for more info on our award categories.Submitting was straightforward: all questions in this PDF download.
-We will publish the nominees on April 23, 2025 (all case submitters will be informered before the publication).You could submit your case or nominate someone else.
-When a case from someone else is selected as a finalist, we will reach out to them on your behalf as the case submitter and ask the potential finalist if they accept the nomination and are willing to participate in the interview before we announce anything about their case on our website.
+Case submission deadline was May 31st, 10 pm UTC.The 2026 jury was looking for inspirational stories on (your) growth in experimentation maturity.
+It's not about the current level of experimentation; we nominate and award for the growth steps that have been taken in the past 12 months.See our about page for more info on our award categories.Submitting is straightforward: all questions in this PDF downloadYou were able to submit your own case or nominate someone else.
+When a case from someone else is selected as a finalist, we will reach out to them on your behalf, and ask the potential finalist if they accept the nomination and are willing to participate in the interview before we announce the nominees.

 "The Experimentation Culture Awards is not awarding that one experiment.
 This is about improving the process, structure, trustworthiness, democratization, and motivation for experimentation in organizations."